Which city is cheaper, Edinburgh or Beijing?

 Browsing through shops is a popular activity in Beijing.
 There are many unique handicrafts that you can purchase around town.
 Popular souvenirs include silk, pearls, and snuff bottles with pictures inside.
 The city has many shopping streets as well as markets and shopping malls that are worth visiting.

-You'll find plenty of kid-friendly things to do in Beijing.
+Beijing offers lots of family activities.
 The city offers a unique cultural immersion that kids and adults can enjoy.
 Wander through the Forbidden City or watch your kids be mesmerized by a Chinese acrobatics show.
 It's also fun to get lost in the Hutongs or test their culinary palates by visiting a snack street.

-Beijing is a good city for couples to visit.
+Beijing is a nice destination for couples.
 The culture, history, and food all make this a stunning place to visit.
 While romance doesn't immediately spring to mind when you think of Beijing, there are shows and fine dining restaurants that couples will enjoy.
 There are also many luxury hotels with spas and other amenities.

-Beijing and Edinburgh are comparable places to visit for students.
+Beijing and Edinburgh are great places to visit for students.

 Students come from all over to stay in Beijing.
 Students will enjoy the culture, food, and academic opportunities that the universities offer.
 There is also a decent nightlife scene and affordable places where students can live.